puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 ![Refresh Puppet Resource Events][refresh]

-**NOTE:** If you refresh after another puppet run, whatever you were looking at previously will be gone forever and you will see only the most recent run.
+**NOTE:** If you refresh after another puppet run, whatever you were looking at previously will be gone forever, and you will see only the most recent run.